 The Road Ahead

-However, gender inequality in educational access remains a serious problem in many African nations.
+However, educational inequality for girls remains a serious problem in many African nations.
 On average, 78 percent of girls attend primary school, compared to 83 percent of boys.
 Enrollment rates in secondary schools are much lower, with just 26 percent of girls enrolling in secondary school, compared to 30 percent of boys.
 Secondary education is a vital step that too many children lack the opportunity to complete, and without doing so, they are less likely to emerge from generational poverty by learning key skills that can help them find self-sustaining work.

 "Low levels of access to secondary education mean they will also not enter tertiary education, which effectively excludes them from the most gainful employment opportunities, thereby perpetuating systemic gender imbalance," the report says.

 In the world's poorest countries, education remains out of reach for many children.
 Persistent challenges such as food insecurity and the impact of preventable disease often force children to work to support their families.
 Many children do not live to see their fifth birthday, and despite the progress that has been made during the past decade, child mortality rates in sub-Saharan Africa remain high.

 ChildFund has worked in Ethiopia since 1972, and since beginning operations in the country, we have embarked on many projects to help children attend school and provide teachers with the equipment and training they need.

 During the past 40 years, more than 39,000 Ethiopian children have been given educational opportunities at 23 ChildFund-supported early childhood development centers, as well as the 31 preschools and kindergartens, 37 primary schools and two high schools ChildFund has helped build.
 In addition, we have expanded access to education by providing schools with extra classrooms to accommodate more students and expanded libraries to give Ethiopian children the books that many schools lack.